rokath/trice/docs/TriceV1.0Specification.md

   ![x](./ref/0-16-32BitTimeStamps.jpg)

-- Check the trice tool `tsu` CLI switch to make life easy.
+- Check the trice tool `tsf` CLI switch to make life easy.
 - It is also possible to use the (time) stamp option not for timestamps but for any values, like addresses or a voltage.

 ###  1.4. <a name='TriceParameterBitWidths'></a>Trice Parameter Bit Widths